-At Viasat (formerly Exede), our satellites are much more than just instruments of communication.
+At Viasat, our satellites are much more than just instruments of communication.
 They’re platforms to connect the world.
 By the early 2020s we expect to become the world’s first global internet provider.
 Here’s a look at our existing and planned satellites:

 Launch date: July 17, 2004

 Anik F2 was launched by Telesat Canada.
 WildBlue is one of several services hosted on this satellite.
 At 5,950 kilograms (13,117 lbs.), Anik F2 was the heaviest commercial telecommunications satellite ever launched (at the time).
-Internet service from Anik F2 offers speeds of up to 1.5 Mbps, more than 25 times faster than dial-up.
+Internet service from Anik F2 offers speeds of up to 1.5 Mbps when launched, more than 30 times faster than dial-up.

 Launch date: Dec.
 8, 2006

 Demand for satellite broadband service in 2006 was so great that when WildBlue-1 entered service, monthly sales more than doubled the peak rates of Anik F2.
-WildBlue’s 2,000 certified installers struggled to keep up with demand.
 Viasat purchased Denver-based WildBlue Communications in 2009.

 Launch date: October 19, 2011

 Considered the first of a new generation of super satellites, ViaSat-1 held the record for highest capacity communications satellite for more than 5 years.
 Viasat named the new service provided by its satellite, Exede.
 With 12 Mbps download speeds at the outset, it was at the time the fastest consumer satellite broadband ever offered.
 The name reflected the company’s goal of exceeding customers’ expectations.